kubernetes/website/content/zh/docs/concepts/services-networking/service.md

     test environment you use your own databases.
   * You want to point your Service to a Service in a different
     {{< glossary_tooltip term_id="namespace" >}} or on another cluster.
 * You are migrating a workload to Kubernetes.
-Whilst evaluating the approach, you run only a proportion of your backends in Kubernetes.
+While evaluating the approach, you run only a proportion of your backends in Kubernetes.

 In any of these scenarios you can define a Service _without_ a Pod selector.